c9s/fsrename/README.md

     go doc github.com/c9s/fsrename/fsrename

-You can link the binary file to your GOPATH to create an doc alias for this
+You can create a link to the package under your GOPATH to create an doc alias

     P=$(echo $GOPATH|cut -d: -f1)
     ln -s $P/src/github.com/c9s/fsrename/fsrename $P/src/fsrename

+    # see the document
+    go doc fsrename

-## Options
+## OPTIONS

-### Filter Options
+### FILTER OPTIONS

 `-match` pre-filter the files and directories based on the given regular pattern.